 The plastic containers such as semi-rigid trays, bags or pouches are increasingly used in the production of canned food.
 They are one of the cheapest packages and they are preferred by consumers especially in the case of pre-cooked food.
 For many reasons, because they show the product inside like a glass bottle, and also for practical reasons since they can be heated in microwaves or frozen directly.
 In the case of pouches or heat sealed bags, a very popular trend nowadays in the food industry, they take up very little space and they are flexible, so they are easy to store and to manipulate.

-Plastic containers can also be sterilized with autoclaves.
-If we consider the case of 200x150x20 mm pouches (base by depth by height), up to 20 to 95 pouches per cycle can be sterilized, depending on TERRA Food-Tech® autoclave model.
-In the case of a 50x150x120 mm plastic tray (base by depth by height), we would be working up to 80 containers per cycle in our 150L autoclaves , a significant amount of preserves per cycle for small producers.
+Plastic containers, semi-rigid trays, bags or pouches can also be autoclaved.
+If we consider the case of 200x150x20 mm pouches (base by depth by height), 20 to 95 pouches can be sterilized per cycle depending on the model in TERRA Food-Tech® autoclaves.
+And in the case of 50x150x120 mm plastic trays (base by bottom by height), we would be working up to 80 containers per cycle in 150-liter autoclaves, a really high amount of preserves per cycle in the case of small producers.

 In the case of plastic containers, it is extremely important to correctly adjust the back pressure value and control the duration and number of water fillings during the rapid cooling phase to avoid breakage or deformation of the containers .
 In addition, there are also specific probes for pouches.

-TERRA Food-Tech® retorts are designed for cooking, sterilization and pasteurization of food packed in cans, glass and plastic containers.
+TERRA Food-Tech® equipment is designed for cooking, sterilization and pasteurization of food packaged in cans, glass and plastic containers.
 They are the product of the evolution of the RAYPA brand, with more than 40 years of experience in the manufacture of sterilization equipment.
-They are compact autoclaves developed to meet the demand of small producers of canned food and to facilitate development, testing and quality control in the food industry.
+They are compact autoclaves developed to meet the demand of small producers of canned preserves and to facilitate development tests and quality control in the food industry.